wgroeneveld/brainbaking/content/about.md

 * Transforming knowledge into well-digestible material is my mission.
 As they say: _the best way to learn something is to teach it_ - I couldn't agree more.
 * Besides various formal [teaching assignments](/teaching/) at KU Leuven, I've also coached software developers in different companies, and occasionally organize bread baking workshops.
-* I also enjoy public speaking.
+* I also like public speaking.

 ---